forgotten-where-clause/Highlights/README.md

 # Highlights
-other work that I'd like to highlight
+This repository contains highlights of other work that I've done The addtocart.php, addtocart.js, autocomplete.php, and autocomplete.js files were part of a 2016 project I did for a customer who wanted a completely custom-coded ecommerce website created to interface with a preexisting product database.